Samsung/tizen-docs/docs/application/dotnet/guides/security/secure-repository.md

 Each client can adjust access control rules for their own data, certificates, and keys.

-To implement access control rules:
+To implement access control rules, follow these steps:

 1. Store the data for which you want to define access control rules by using the `Save()` method of the [Tizen.Security.SecureRepository.DataManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.SecureRepository.DataManager.html) class: